ComradDoge/DogeEU4/README.md

 - ADM/DIP/MIL point priviledges currently removed
 - Latent building governing_cost tweaked 10%/20%/30%
 - Government building governing_cost reductions reduced
-- T7 Reforms: trade and tax reforms buffed to contend with the industrial one
 - Global Trade: spreading will no longer get a boost from just having printing press